treasure-data/digdag/digdag-docs/src/workflow_definition.rst

 .. contents::
    :local:

-The entry point: ``digdag.yml``
+The entry point: ``digdag.dig``
 ----------------------------------

-A digdag workflow project is defined in a YAML file named "digdag.yml".
+A digdag workflow project is defined in a YAML file named "digdag.dig".
 For example:

 .. code-block:: yaml

    name: my_project
    workflows:
-     - hello_world.yml
+     - hello_world.dig
-     - another.yml
+     - another.dig

 This file specifies the name of the project and lists the workflow definition files in the project.